shantanumurdio/foodToFork/readme.md

 - **Recipe Details:** Detailed information about a specific recipe, including ingredients and instructions.
 - **Responsive Design:** The application is designed to be responsive across different devices.

-## Screenshots

-Include screenshots or gifs showcasing different aspects of your project.

 ## Technologies Used

 - HTML